-Respondent admits that it submitted an application for a permit to construct the Xanthan about July 10, 2003.
+Respondent admits that it submitted an application for a permit to construct the Xanthan Gum Plant within the Decatur complex which, on information and belief, was received on or about July 10, 2003.
 Respondent states that the permit application speaks for itself as to its contents.
 Respondent denies any allegations contained in Paragraph 33 of the Complaint that are inconsistent with the permit application as submitted.